ELE 3705 Reputation and Corporate Communication - RE-SIT EXAMINATION

 - Reputation risk and how to mitigate it

 - Rise of corporate brands and brand-reputation dilemma

 - Measuring corporate brands

 The course will be based on a combination of lectures, discussion, and cases by guest lectures from the Norwegian private and public sectors.

-As a part of the learning process students must make a presentation of their projects, and all team members must be present.
-The group members will be assigned by the lecturer.
+As a part of the learning process students will be asked to make a presentation of a subject assigned by the lecturer where all team members must be present and participate.

 Due to the Covid-19 pandemic, there may be deviations in teaching and learning activities as well as exams, compared with what is described in this course description.

 Information about what is taught on campus and other digital forms will be presented with the lecture plan before the start of the course each semester.

 Examination when next scheduled course